dbt-labs/docs.getdbt.com/website/docs/guides/custom-cicd-pipelines.md

 ---
-title: Customizing CI/CD with Custom Pipelines
+title: Customizing CI/CD with custom pipelines
 id: custom-cicd-pipelines
 description: "Learn the benefits of version-controlled analytics code and custom pipelines in dbt for enhanced code testing and workflow automation during the development process."
 displayText: Learn version-controlled code, custom pipelines, and enhanced code testing.